Menu

 When to Plant

 The first thing to know is that not everything will grow at the same time.
 Many leafy greens and root vegetables tend to be cool weather crops, meaning fall and spring (this doesn’t apply to sweet potatoes which is a tropical plant that loves the heat).
-Plants like tomatoes, peppers, and zucchini will be planted in the late spring and harvested throughout the summer.
+Plant tomatoes, peppers, and zucchini in the late spring and harvest throughout the summer.

 Timing is everything when it comes to gardening.
 I find it helpful to use a simple sliding plant chart [affiliate link] to determine when to plant my crops.
 Your local state or county extension office will usually also have an online chart of planting dates for your area.